Entry Regulations

 The British Citizen Award is presented to individuals who have positively impacted society and have been deemed to have made a significant contribution by the Independent Assessment Panel.
 The Panel reach their decisions based on the information contained in the Nomination Form, any personal experience they may have of such endeavours as contained in the nomination form, and any information in the public domain or provided as ‘Supporting Evidence’.

-Every nomination must be seconded, and one of either the nominator or seconder must not be related to the nominee.
-Nominations from organisations, where the senior leader in the organisation has made the nomination and he/she has first-hand knowledge of the nominee either by way of employer or volunteer coordinator in the example of a charity, no seconder is required under these rules, but a seconder is always preferred.
+• 1.
+Every nomination must be seconded, and one of either the nominator must not be related to the nominee, however the seconder may be.
+(Nominations from organisations, where the senior leader in the organisation has made the nomination and he/she has first-hand knowledge of the nominee either by way of employer or CEO of a charity, no seconder is required under these rules, but a seconder is always preferred).

+• 3.
 It is incumbent upon the nominator and the seconder to supply only facts that they know to be true.
-If the nomination omits any facts which could later be deemed to render the nomination as false, untrue, exaggerated, or inappropriate The British Citizen Award reserves the right to rescind the Award and remove the nominee from any Roll of Honour that the nominee appears on.
+If the nomination includes any facts which could later be deemed to render the nomination as false, untrue, exaggerated, or inappropriate, The People’s Honours reserve the right to suspend or rescind the Award and remove the nominee from any Roll of Honour that the nominee appears on at its own discretion.

-Should the nominee act in any way, now or in the future, that could deem to bring the Award into disrepute, The British Citizen Award reserves the right to rescind the award and remove the nominee from any Roll of Honour.
-Such actions which may be deemed to bring the award into disrepute and may result in the rescinding of the Award include, but are not limited to: imprisonment, acts of violence or disorder, slander, anti-social behaviour, hate crime, terrorism.
+• 4.
+Should the nominee act in any way, now or in the future, that could deem to bring the Award into disrepute, The People’s Honours reserve the right to suspend or rescind the award and remove the nominee from any Roll of Honour.
+Such actions which may be deemed to bring the award into disrepute and may result in the rescinding of the Award include, but are not limited to: false claims, omission of criminal history, lying on the nomination form, falsely signing the declaration, or if the nominee is imprisoned, acts violently or is involved in public disorder, slander, anti-social behaviour whether physical or online, hate crime, racism, terrorism.

 The eligibility requirements: